abau171/abau171.github.io/_posts/projects/2019-12-21-sphsolver.md

 ## Interactive Viewer

-The interactive viewer lets watch the simulation unfold in real-time with a controllable camera.
+The interactive viewer lets you watch the simulation unfold in real-time with a controllable camera.
 Properties such as physics framerate, gravity, and viscosity can be modified and take immediate effect in the simulation.
 The video below shows a demo of the viewer running on a GeForce 1060 GPU.
 On a more powerful GeForce RTX 2080 GPU, I achieved consistent 60 FPS simulation and display for up to 1 million particles.

 {% include gfycat.html tag="recentthriftybrahmanbull" %}